okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Review the [OIN submission requirements](/docs/guides/submit-app-prereq) before you start your submission.
 There are artifacts and technical details that you need to provide during the submission process.

+> **Notes:**
+> * To access the **Your OIN Integrations** dashboard and the OIN Wizard, you must have either the **Super Administrator** or the **Application Administrator** [permission role](https://help.okta.com/okta_help.htm?type=oie&id=csh-administrators-admin-comparison).
-> **Note:** For best practices, create two or three extra administrative users in your Okta org to manage the integration.
+> * For best practices, create two or three extra admin users in your Okta org to manage the integration.
 This ensures that your team can access the integration for updates in the future.
-See [Add users manually](https://help.okta.com/en-us/content/topics/users-groups-profiles/usgp-add-users.htm).
+See [Add users manually](https://help.okta.com/en-us/content/topics/users-groups-profiles/usgp-add-users.htm) and ensure that the Super Administrator or the Application Administrator role is assigned.

 Start your integration submission for OIN publication: